Knowledge Distillation Decision Tree for Unravelling Black-box Machine Learning Models: Theorems and Proofs

-\textbf{Scenario 1} : Both $y$ and $x$ are continuous variables. \begin{theoremE}[Continuous split convergence under the criteria SSE] Let $X$ be a continuous random variable that takes values in $[a,b]$, where $a,b\in\mathbb{R}$.
+\begin{thm}[Continuous split convergence under the criterion of SSE] Let $X$ be a continuous random variable that takes values in $[a,b]$, where $a,b\in\mathbb{R}$.
 The teacher model $f(x)$ is integrable in $[a,b]$.
 We assume the existence of an unknown unique optimal split $x_s$ in $(a,b)$, which is defined as follows:

 where,